 Gwendolyn Koldofsky was Lehmann’s final pianist.
 First a brief bio and then much more information about this remarkable woman.
 And you can listen to an interview with one of her very successful students, Paula Fan

-Gwendolyn Koldofsky (b Williams).
-Accompanist, voice coach, b Bowmanville, Ont, 1 Nov 1906.
+Gwendolyn Koldofsky (née Williams) was an accompanist, voice coach, etc., born in Bowmanville, Ontario, 1 Nov 1906.
 She studied piano in Toronto with Viggo Kihl, in London with Tobias Matthay and accompanying with Harold Craxton, and in Paris with Marguerite Hasselmans.
 She married the violinist Adolph Koldofsky in 1943 and lived in Toronto until 1944.
 After spending a year in Vancouver she settled in 1945 in Los Angeles, where she was engaged to teach accompanying – a position created for her – at the School of Music of the University of Southern California, which she held until her retirement in 1990.
 Koldofsky gave master classes for singers and accompanists at other universities and music schools in North America.
 She accompanied (in North America, Europe, and the Far East) Rose Bampton, Jeanne Dusseau, Herta Glaz, Jan Peerce, Hermann Prey, Martial Singher, and her own pupil Marilyn Horne.
 She assisted Lotte Lehmann on many tours during the latter’s last 8 years of performing and for 11 years was Lehmann’s accompanist and coach-assistant at the Music Academy of the West in Santa Barbara.
 A recording of the Santa Barbara farewell recital given in 1951 by Lehmann and Koldofsky is available on CD.
-Here’s a sample: Seligkeit .
+Here’s a sample: Seligkeit

 In 1961 she accompanied singer Salli Terri on an album of folk songs.
 She moved to Santa Barbara in 1991 and continued to teach at the Music Academy of the West.